How to appeal a health coverage or benefits decision

 Child Health Plan Plus (CHP+) appeals

-If you do not qualify for CHP+ when you renew, or if you disagree with a decision about your services, follow the appeals process in your letter.
+If you do not qualify for CHP+ when you renew, or if you disagree with a decision about your services, follow the appeals process on your letter.
+CHP+ eligibility appeals go to the Colorado Medical Assistance Program (CMAP).

-How do I ask for a formal hearing (state fair hearing)?
+How do I ask for a state fair hearing?

-You must file your appeal asking for a formal hearing within 60 days of the date in your Notice of Action.
+You must file your appeal asking for a state fair hearing no later than 60 days after the date in your Notice of Action.

 Your letter must include: